septentrio-gnss/septentrio_gnss_driver/README.md

 - Easy to add support for more log types
 - Can play back PCAP capture logs for testing purposes
 - Can blend SBF blocks `PVTGeodetic`, `PosCovGeodetic`, `ChannelStatus`, `MeasEpoch`, `AttEuler`, `AttCovEuler`, `VelCovGeodetic` and `DOP` in order to publish `gps_common/GPSFix` messages
-- Tested with the mosaic-X5 receiver and the AsteRx-SBi3 Pro receiver
+- Tested with the mosaic-X5, mosaic-H, AsteRx-m3 pro+ and the AsteRx-SBi3 Pro receiver

 Please [let the maintainers know](mailto:githubuser@septentrio.com?subject=[GitHub]%20ROSaic) of your success or failure in using the driver with other devices so we can update this page appropriately.

 ## Dependencies
-The `master` branch for this driver functions on both ROS Melodic (Ubuntu 18.04) and Noetic (Ubuntu 20.04).
+The `ros2` branch for this driver functions on both ROS Foxy and Galactic (Ubuntu 20.04).
 It is thus necessary to [install](https://wiki.ros.org/Installation/Ubuntu) the ROS version that has been designed for your Linux distro.<br><br>
+An additional ROS packages have to be installed for the GPSFIx message.<br><br>
+`sudo apt install ros-$ROS_DISTRO-gps-umd`.<br><br>
 The serial and TCP/IP communication interface of the ROS driver is established by means of the [Boost C++ library](https://www.boost.org/).
 In the unlikely event that the below installation instructions fail to install Boost on the fly, please install the Boost libraries via<br><br>
 `sudo apt install libboost-all-dev`.<br><br>
 Compatiblity with PCAP captures are incorporated through [pcap libraries](https://github.com/the-tcpdump-group/libpcap).
 Install the necessary headers via<br><br>